-Seedy toe seems to be one of the most common afflictions to a horse’s hooves and can best be described as a fungal infection which enters through the white line where it has been weakened either by excess hoof growth, horse shoe nails or sub-clinical laminitis.
+Seedy toe seems to be one of the most common afflictions to a horse’s hooves and can best be described as a fungal infection that enters through the white line where it has been weakened either by excess hoof growth, horseshoe nails or sub-clinical laminitis.

 It gets its name from most commonly being found in the toe area, although it can affect any other part of the hoof wall.